Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Make a Plan

-Another plan you need to make is one to prepare for unavoidable situations.
-For instance, if you live in an urban area, how will you go on walks with your dog when they get approached by the men he typically shows aggression towards?
+Another plan you need to make is to prepare for unavoidable situations.
+For instance, if you live in an urban area, how will you go on walks with your dog when they get approached by men they typically show aggression toward?

 Don’t Punish

 Responding to aggression with aggression is never a good idea.
-A dog who’s hit, yelled at, or otherwise punished when aggressive will respond in two ways: he will probably either try to bite you, or he will grow resentful of you.
-Negatively punishing your dog may also result in redirected aggression towards someone or something else.
+A dog that gets hit, yelled at, or otherwise punished when aggressive will respond in two ways: They will probably either try to bite you, or they will grow resentful of you.
+Negatively punishing your dog may also result in redirected aggression toward someone or something else.

 Avoid these adverse effects of negative punishment by going through a behavior plan with your vet or behavioral specialist.